 If you are truly afraid of the dentist, Dr. Muse and Dr. Moss want you to know you are not alone.
 Millions of Americans have a dental phobia that keeps them from getting the oral health care they may desperately need.
 Many suffer with persistent or worsening pain in order to avoid this anxiety-producing appointment.

 But what if you had the option of making your trip to the dentist anxiety free, perhaps even relaxing or comfortable?
 Here at the office of Dr. Danielle Muse & Dr. Samuel Moss we practice sedation dentistry when requested by timid patients.

 Using sedative medications (e.g. anti-anxiety medications, tranquilizers, or depressants) either taken before the dental appointment or administered in our Lafayette dental office, sedation dentistry is a practice designed to relax patients and make their dental appointment more comfortable, whether the visit is for a routine checkup or more extensive procedures.
 It has been available in various forms for decades, and therapies continue to evolve.

-It is important to note that patients who opt for sedation dentistry are not asleep while the dental team completes its work (it is not the same as general anesthesia).
+It is important to note that patients who opt for sedation dentistry are not asleep while Dr. Muse and/or Dr. Moss complete their work, (it is not the same as general anesthesia).
 Patients will feel more relaxed and comfortable during their appointment, and may actually not remember much about what was done, but the medications used in sedation dentistry are designed to keep patients awake and able to respond to the dental team during the entire procedure.
 Sedation dentistry also doesn’t eliminate the need for local anesthesia (shots), but will likely keep you more at ease during the experience.

 Who Sedation Dentistry Is For